thomastay/personal-blog/content/How-i-keep-this-blog-small.md

 While there isn't any particularly fancy trick I use to make the page small (I literally just don't do a lot of stuff), I figure it is at least worth writing down.
 At the very least, it'll help me restart everything from scratch if need be.

 # Build system
 First and foremost in every blog is the build system (aka CMS, aka static site generator).
-For some, their CMS is Html and Css.
-I don't know about you, but I don't enjoy writing Html tags so I use [Hugo](https://gohugo.io).
-It lets me write markdown (which is sorta like plain text), but converts it to html for me.
+For some, their CMS is HTML and CSS.
+I don't know about you, but I don't enjoy writing HTML tags so I use [Hugo](https://gohugo.io).
+It lets me write markdown which is more or less like plain text.

 That's basically all I use Hugo for, I don't use any of its fancy features.
 The main reason why I use Hugo and not some other CMS is because it's fast and it supports Windows out of the box.